-- Check if the logs contain multiple IPs for single ID at the same time.
+- Check if the logs contain multiple IPs for a single ID at the same time.

 - Check if the logs contain a denial of service attack for the login or log out.

-- Check if the log has the suspicious activity.
+- Check if the log has suspicious activity.

 Here are some of the test cases and scenarios for the logout functionality.

-- Make sure app allows single sign off from all the devices.
+- Make sure the app allows a single sign off from all the devices.

-- Make sure app lets you sign off for multiple accounts.
+- Make sure the app lets you sign off for multiple accounts.

 - Does the app clear cookies after sign off?